Yes, You Do Have Time! The 72-Hour Planned Giving Program

 The CGP Standards in Action

-Speaker: Bruce Bigelow, Carol Kolmerton, Scott Jolley, David Jackson
+Speaker: Bruce Bigelow, Carol Kolmerten, Scott Jolley, David Jackson

 In the fall of 2020, the National Association Charitable Gift Planners released the first-ever National Standards for Gift Planning Success (NSGPS).
 These standards, as recommended by the task force members who spent four years looking at best practices and current research, will be a living, breathing resource that will provide any and all fundraising shops with tools to ensure gift planning success.